Need dinner on the table in no time and on a budget? Then this Beef and Broccoli Stir Fry is for you!

-Even though our family doesn't eat much red meat, somehow I’ve got a little carnivore on my hands.
+Even though our family doesn’t eat much red meat, somehow I’ve got a little carnivore on my hands.
 Scary as it sounds, Chloe could probably down a pound of beef in one sitting.
-Well, let’s just say she could put away a lot of meat for any adult let alone a 3-year old.
+She’s obsessed – and this Beef and Broccoli Stir Fry is now one of our go-to weeknight meals that she LOVES.

-SInce I have this little girl who obviously just loves herself some red meat, I'm trying to base more recipes on it.
-This one pairs two of Chloe’s favorites, broccoli and beef.
-It’s a great last minute weeknight meal because chances are you already have most of the ingredients in your pantry and there's next to no preparation.
-Just marinade the beef anywhere from 20 minutes to overnight and then 10 minutes or so before you’re ready to eat, grab your wok and you can have this delectable, Chloe-approved, Beef and Broccoli Stir Fry on the table.
+Since Chloe is such a steak and red meat lover, I’m trying to base more recipes on it.
+This one pairs two of Chloe’s favorites: broccoli and beef.
+It’s a great last minute weeknight meal because chances are you already have most of the ingredients in your pantry, and there’s next to no preparation.
+Just marinade the beef anywhere from 20 minutes to overnight and then 10 minutes or so before you’re ready to eat, grab your pan and you can have this delectable, Chloe-approved Beef and Broccoli Stir Fry on the table.

 - 1/2 teaspoon sesame oil (i like to use toasted)